Step 2: Update and reboot

 Reboot for system updates to take effect.
 Wait a minute or so to give the system a chance to reboot before trying to log back into the VPS.

-flag tells the system to reboot now, and not wait for a set time.
+-rflag tells the system to reboot now, and not wait for a set time.

 sudo reboot -n

-You can use the equivalent shutdown
+You can use the equivalent shutdown command to specify a reason.

 This is helpful in a multi-user system.
-Don’t forget the -r
+Don’t forget the -r flag

 that tells the system to restart after the shutdown.